-Placemats are another simple sewing project for home.
-The Sewing Loft have a great tutorial for a basic placemat.
+Placemats are another simple sewing project for home and are really quick to make.
+Here's a great tutorial for a basic reversible placemat.
 Add your own style to it by sewing different fabrics together before creating the placemat.

 Tea towels are a beginner sewing project with just a few straight seams, and you can never have too many tea towels.
 This tutorial from Mellebug shows how to make neat mitred corners.
 Use the same technique in a smaller size to make napkins as well.

 Another option is to embellish a store-bought tea towel, like this tutorial from Sew 4 Home.
 You'll build your sewing skills while making your kitchen that little bit prettier!

 Aprons - yes, I'm going to go there.
 This is basically the apron that was my first sewing project in Home Economics in high school.
 It may not have been the perfect project for the teenage me, but it's a great beginner sewing project for someone who spends time in the kitchen.
 Follow this tutorial from Creative Green Living to make your own.

 If you like more coverage from your apron, try this apron tutorial from Scattered Thoughts of a Crafty Mom.
 The pattern is for a child's size, but you could use an adult apron as a pattern to make it grown-up sized.

 Are you feeling more inspired than a classroom of teenagers about to sew an apron?
 So head to your sewing machine and get sewing on your first beginner sewing projects!

 Don't forget, when you've created that first sewing project, add your first Sew and Tell to the pattern page on Threadistry.